Don't pay for pricey builder-grade barn doors. Building a custom white oak wooden barn door is easier than you think.

 - Barn door hardware

-- Door hardware
+- Door hardware for barn door track

 - Drill

-- Wood material for your header
+- Wood material for your header board

-How to Build a Wood Barn Door
+How to Build a Barn Door DIY

 My door is 3' wide x 8' tall.

 Tip: Lay the wood out on the door in the position you need.
-Then use pencil marks to label each side so it is easier to find the angle.
+Then use pencil marks to label each side so it is easier to find the correct angle.

 For the next diagonal piece, again lay it over the top where you want it and mark where it needs to be cut.

-Continue to cut each piece of wood until your X's are filled in.
+Continue to cut each piece of wood until your Xs are filled in.
 It should fit in there pretty snug.
+This is how the Xs should look in the middle.
+Take your time and get it just right.

 Once you have measured, cut and placed all of your X pieces, glue them to the door.
 When the glue is dried, stand it up.

-How to Hang a White Oak Barn Door
+6. Prep to Hang Your Barn Door

 How to Determine the Measurements for Your Header

-- Make sure it is at least 2x the size of your door opening.
+First thing, measure your barn door hardware.
+Make sure it is at least 2x the size of your door opening.
 You must have the right size or the door won't be able to open all the way.
 If not, you will need to purchase a new hardware kit.

-I can't wait for you to try this with your own door.
+I can't wait for you to try this with your own barn door.
 These custom DIY wood doors are a much better way to get what you want at a fraction of the price.

 Looking for more woodworking DIYs?
 Take a look at this easy way to embellish your entryway and add a little flair to your walls.